Amazon Echo Buds review: The best earbuds for Alexa fans

 - Hands-free Alexa

-On paper, the $130 Amazon Echo Buds do just that.
+On paper, the $130 Amazon Echo Buds are still compelling.
 They have five hours of battery life, a snug-fitting and comfortable design, an IPX4 sweat- and water-resistant rating, Bose Active Noise Reduction, and hands-free access to Alexa — along with Siri and Google Assistant compatibility.

 For my ears, the default ear tips were a great fit.
 The Echo Buds sat comfortably and were secure even without the optional wingtips.
 With the wingtips added, they didn’t budge at all.
 The rounded shape of the earbuds makes them easy to tap with your fingers, yet they sit flush.
-Unlike Apple’s AirPods or Jabra’s line of true wireless earbuds, there’s no protruding stem, giving the Echo Buds a very clean, minimalist look.
+Unlike Apple’s AirPods, there’s no protruding stem, giving the Echo Buds a very clean, minimalist look.

 The Echo Buds have so far proven to be unflappable, staying reliably tethered over Bluetooth.